MicrosoftDocs/azure-devops-yaml-schema/task-reference/iisweb-app-deployment-v1.md

 **`IPAddress`** - **IP Address**<br>
 `string`.
 Required when `AddBinding = true`.
 Default value: `All Unassigned`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Type an IP address that users can use to access this website.
-If All Unassigned is selected, the site will respond to requests for all IP addresses on the port and the optional host name that is specified for this site, unless another site on the server has a binding on the same port but with a specific IP address.
+Specifies an IP address that users can use to access the website.
+If **All Unassigned** is selected, the site will respond to requests for all IP addresses on the port and the optional host name that is specified for the site.
+The site will not respond to requests if another site on the server has a binding on the same port but with a specific IP address.
 <!-- :::editable-content-end::: -->
 <br>